canonical/nrpe_exporter/README.md

 The few options available such as logging level and the port to run on are configured via command line flags.

-Run ./nrpe_exporter -h to view all available flags.
+Run `./nrpe_exporter -h` to view all available flags.

-Note: The NRPE server you're connecting to must be configured with SSL disabled as this exporter does not support SSL.

 ## Prometheus Configuration